r0bert-t/personal-voice-rag/README.md

 Personal voice agent is using [Ollama](https://ollama.com/) as the core engine.
 Ollama is a free, open-source software platform that allows you to run, manage, and deploy large language models directly on local computer.

+### Components
+- Ollama
+- ChromaDB
+- ElevenLabsAPI

 ### LLM model
 Ollama hosts over 500 AI open-weight and [community models](https://ollama.com/library).
 Voice agent is using Llama 3.2 (3B) model.
 - Llama 3.2 (3B) model balances high-performance text generation with ultra-low hardware requirements and it is perfectly suited for hardware like personal computers.
 It offers maximum context window of 128K tokens

+### Embedding model
+[nomic-embed-text](https://ollama.com/library/nomic-embed-text) which is a high-performing open embedding model with a large token context window
+It converts text into dense numerical vectors that capture semantic meaning, making it useful for retrieval-augmented generation (RAG) and semantic search.

 ### Ollama setup
 ```bash